streamdata-gallery-organizations/xignite/_listings/xignite/gethistoricalticks-post.md

   /GetHistoricalTicks:
     post:
       summary: Get Historical Ticks
-      description: Returns a range of ticks for a currency pair
+      description: Returns a historical range of ticks for a security
       operationId: postGethistoricalticks
       parameters:
       - in: body